DynaFlow: Dynamics-embedded Flow Matching for Physically Consistent Motion Generation from State-only Demonstrations: Introduction

-To overcome these limitations, we propose DynaFlow, a novel framework that guarantees physically consistent motion generation by embedding dynamics directly into the generation process, while simultaneously inferring actions from state-only demonstration data.
+To overcome these limitations, we propose DynaFlow, a novel dynamics-embedded flow matching framework that guarantees physically consistent motion generation while inferring deployable actions directly from state-only demonstrations.
 The core idea of DynaFlow is to integrate a differentiable simulator at the output of the flow matching prediction module.
 This simulator layer acts as a mapping from the space of action trajectories to the space of dynamically feasible state trajectories, ensuring that the model's output strictly adheres to the laws of physics by construction.
-Furthermore, its differentiable nature allows the entire model to be trained end-to-end.
-During this process, the model naturally discovers the action trajectory required to reconstruct a given state trajectory in a dynamically consistent manner, even without explicit action labels.
+Furthermore, its differentiable nature enables end-to-end training via analytical gradients.
+During optimization, the model naturally discovers the action trajectory required to reconstruct a given state trajectory in a dynamically consistent manner.
+Consequently, DynaFlow alleviates the need for auxiliary tracking controllers or complex multi-stage distillation pipelines.

-We conduct a series of experiments to validate the effectiveness of DynaFlow.
+We conduct experiments to validate the effectiveness of DynaFlow.
 Our quantitative analysis compares DynaFlow against several baselines, evaluating both dynamic feasibility and distributional similarity on two distinct datasets: a rich, strictly feasible dataset of quadruped locomotion and a challenging single-trajectory dataset from retargeted motion capture.
 Our results demonstrate that DynaFlow consistently generates strictly feasible trajectories, even when trained on a physically inconsistent dataset, while remaining competitive in distributional similarity.
 To showcase its real-world applicability, we deploy action trajectories generated by DynaFlow on a physical Go1 quadruped robot.
 The robot successfully reproduces diverse gaits observed in the training data and executes long-horizon motions with high accuracy in challenging open-loop experiments, validating the precision and coherence of the generated actions.
-Furthermore, we demonstrate its ability to translate infeasible retargeted motions into dynamically executable and stylistic behaviors on hardware, bridging the gap between kinematic demonstration and real-world execution.
+Furthermore, we demonstrate its ability to translate infeasible retargeted motions into executable behaviors on hardware, bridging the gap between kinematic data and real-world execution.